TriPSs/conventional-changelog-action/README.md

 - **Optional** `skip-version-file`: Do not update the version file.
 Default `'false'`.
 - **Optional** `skip-commit`: Do not create a release commit.
 Default `'false'`.
 - **Optional** `skip-tag`: Do not tag the release.
 Helpful for using action to check if a release is going to be made.
 Default `'false'`.
+- **Optional** `skip-release-branch`: Do not create release branch for the release.
+Helpful for using action to check if a release is going to be made.
+Default `'true'`.
 - **Optional** `pre-commit`: Path to the pre-commit script file.
 No hook by default.
 - **Optional** `fallback-version`: The fallback version, if no older one can be detected, or if it is the first one.
 Default `'0.1.0'`.
 If `pre-release`is set to `true` it will default to the configured pre-release format (i.e. `'0.1.0-rc.0'`)
 - **Optional** `config-file-path`: Path to the conventional changelog config file.
 If set, the preset setting will be ignored